Leviathan (1989 film)

 Leviathan is a 1989 science fiction horror film directed by George P. Cosmatos and written by David Webb Peoples and Jeb Stuart.
-It stars Peter Weller, Richard Crenna, Ernie Hudson, and Daniel Stern as the crew of an underwater geological facility stalked and killed by a hideous mutant creature.
+An international co-production of the United States and Italy, it stars Peter Weller, Richard Crenna, Ernie Hudson, Amanda Pays and Daniel Stern as the crew of an underwater geological facility stalked and killed by a hideous mutant creature.
 Its creature effects were designed by Academy Award-winning special effects artist Stan Winston.

-The film was released around the same time as other, similarly themed 'underwater' science fiction and horror films including The Abyss and DeepStar Six, and received negative reviews from critics, who cited numerous similarities to films such as Alien and The Thing.
+Leviathan was released around the same time as other, similarly themed "underwater" science fiction and horror films including The Abyss and DeepStar Six (both 1989), and received generally negative reviews from critics, who cited numerous similarities to films such as Alien (1979) and The Thing (1982).

 Plot

-Miss Martin, the CEO of Tri-Oceanic Corp., hires geologist Steven Beck to supervise an undersea mining operation for three months.
-The crew consists of members Dr. Glen 'Doc' Thompson, Elizabeth 'Willie' Williams, Buzz 'Sixpack' Parrish, Justin Jones, Tony DeJesus Rodero, Bridget Bowman and G.P.
+Ms. Martin, the CEO of Tri-Oceanic Corp., hires geologist Steven Beck to supervise an undersea mining operation for three months.
+The crew consists of members Glen "Doc" Thompson, Elizabeth "Willie" Williams, Buzz "Sixpack" Parrish, Justin Jones, Tony DeJesus Rodero, Bridget Bowman and G.P.
 Cobb.
-While working outside their deep sea station in a pressure suit, Sixpack discovers a Soviet shipwreck, Leviathan.
+While working outside their deep-sea station in a pressure suit, Sixpack discovers a Soviet shipwreck, Leviathan.
 The crew salvages a safe from Leviathan, finding records detailing the deaths of several crew members as well as a video log from the captain.
 Sixpack also finds a flask of vodka which he shares with Bowman.
 Doc and Beck review the captain's video, which describes puzzling medical problems amongst his crew.
 They also discover that Leviathan was scuttled.

 The following morning, Sixpack feels sick and Doc discovers lesions along his back.
-He dies a few hours later, but Doc and Beck keep it quiet to avoid a panic.
-Doc checks the crew to confirm no one else is sick, but does not have the chance to examine Bowman.
+Sixpack dies a few hours later, but Doc and Beck keep it quiet to avoid a panic.
+Doc checks the crew to confirm no one else is showing Sixpack's symptoms but does not have the chance to examine Bowman.
 While Beck and Doc confer with Martin on the surface, Bowman begins feeling ill.
 She finds Sixpack's corpse, which is mutating and growing.
 When Bowman's hair starts falling out, she realizes the same thing is happening to her.
-Beck and Doc request emergency evacuation, but Martin reports a severe storm on the surface that will delay evacuation for 12 hours.
+Beck and Doc request emergency evacuation, but Martin reports a severe storm on the surface that will delay evacuation for twelve hours.

-Doc finds that Bowman killed herself.
-Her body is taken to sickbay, where it merges with Sixpack's.
-When the crew discovers the mutating bodies, they decide to dump both of them in the ocean.
-As they are about to "flush" the cadavers, the body bag begins squirming.
+Doc finds that Bowman has committed suicide.
+Her body is taken to the station's sick bay, where it merges with Sixpack's.
+When Doc and Beck discover the mutating bodies, they decide to dump both in the ocean.
+Just as they are about to "flush" the cadavers, the body bag begins squirming.
 Believing someone inside may be alive, the crew opens it.
 The creature inside claws Cobb before they eject it.
-They realize that Leviathan was experimenting on its unwitting crew with mutagens.
+The team realizes that Leviathan was experimenting on its unwitting crew with mutagens containing piscine DNA.
 The mutagen was mixed with the vodka that the crew, and later Sixpack and Bowman, drank.
-The ship was scuttled when the experiment escaped control.
+The ship was scuttled when the experiment spiraled out of control.